Resurrection (Tolstoy novel): Adaptations

 Operatic adaptations of the novel include Risurrezione (1904) by Italian composer Franco Alfano, Vzkriesenie (1960) by Slovak composer Ján Cikker, and Resurrection by American composer Tod Machover.
+In late 1940–early 1941, Dmitri Shostakovich worked on an operatic realization entitled Katyusha Maslova, adapted by Anatoly Mariengof, but never developed it beyond sketches.
 French composer Albert Roussel's 1903 tone poem Résurrection is inspired by the novel.

-Additionally, various film adaptations, including a Russian film Katyusha Maslova of director Pyotr Chardynin (1915, the first film role of Natalya Lisenko); a 1937 Japanese film by Kenji Mizoguchi called a Aien kyo (The Straights of Love); 1944 Italian film Resurrection; a 1949 Chinese film version entitled "蕩婦心" (A Forgotten Woman) starring Bai Guang; and a 1960 Russian film, directed by Mikhail Shveitser with Yevgeny Matveyev, Tamara Semina and Pavel Massalsky, have been made.
+Additionally, various film adaptations have been made, including the Russian film Katyusha Maslova by director Pyotr Chardynin (1915, the first film role of Natalya Lisenko); a 1937 Japanese film by Kenji Mizoguchi, The Straits of Love and Hate (愛怨峡, Aien kyō); the 1944 Italian film Resurrection; a 1949 Chinese film version entitled "蕩婦心" (A Forgotten Woman) starring Bai Guang; and a 1960 Russian film, directed by Mikhail Shveitser with Yevgeny Matveyev, Tamara Semina and Pavel Massalsky.
 The best-known film version, however, is Samuel Goldwyn's 1934 English-language film We Live Again, starring Fredric March and Anna Sten, and directed by Rouben Mamoulian.
-Kenji Mizoguchi's 1937 film Straights of love and hate was inspired by Resurrection, and the Italian directors Paolo and Vittorio Taviani released their TV film Resurrezione in 2001.

 The Spanish director Alberto Gonzalez Vergel released his TV film Resureccion in 1966.

-The 1968 BBC mini-series Resurrection, was rebroadcast in the US on Masterpiece Theatre, and the 1973 Indian movie Barkha Bahar was based on this novel.
+The 1968 BBC mini-series Resurrection was rebroadcast in the US on Masterpiece Theatre.
+The Italian directors Paolo and Vittorio Taviani released their TV film Resurrezione in 2001.

 An Indian-Bengali film adaptation titled "জীবন জিজ্ঞাসা" (Jibon Jiggasha) was released in 1971, directed by Piyush Bose and starring Uttam Kumar and Supriya Chowdhury.
+The 1973 Indian movie Barkha Bahar was also based on this novel.

 Japan's all-female musical theater group Takarazuka Revue adopted the novel into musical twice.
 First in 1962 as "カチューシャ物語" (Katyusha's Story), performed by Star Troupe starring Yachiyo Kasugano; and in 2012 as "復活 －恋が終わり、愛が残った－" (Resurrection – Love Remains After the Affair Ends) performed by Flower Troupe starring Tomu Ranju.
 The plot Takarazuka Revue adapted follows more closely to We Live Again than the book.

+The novel was adapted for Australian radio in 1947 with an award winning performance by Peter Finch in the lead.